Everyone is on edge, even those of us who aren't leaving the house. I understand that tempers are flaring, but this kind of behavior is outrageous.

 S. replied with a message that went on for days.
 I only shared the last paragraph.
 I'm done.
 No need to waste my energy communicating here.

 Thankfully I have many friends posting things on Facebook that bring me a little joy, a little good humor and some helpful information, as well.
 I know how to keep myself well, during these shaky times.
 I know who lifts me up and who drags me down.

 I'm so glad I don't have to shelter in place with someone who isn't taking this seriously.

 I've been running early in the morning, to avoid others.
 Actually I always have.
 I prefer seeing no one when I run.

 Today I took my phone and took a photo of the middle school, where my son Scott went 15 years ago.
 I saw the marquee and it was a little sad.
 No one knows if the schools will start up again.

 I saw the sign for lunches.
 I could see cars pulled up before 7.

 I ran by Kids R Kids Daycare.
-The lights were on as they always are at 7.
+The lights were on, as they always are at 7.
 I could see staff wearing masks.

 I wondered what jobs these parents have.
-Are they scared to leave their kids?
+Are parents scared to leave their kids?
 Are the kids scared to go in, seeing teachers and staff in masks?
 The parents who drop off their children, must be under so much stress.